 You can start by freelancing on the side.
 See if it works for you.
 Or not.
-Either ways, you got nothing to lose.
+Either way, you got nothing to lose.

 - You decide working hours

-You can also get your neighbors talking, that guy has a job??
+You can also get your neighbours talking, that guy has a job??

 That’s certainly a perk for us.
 We like weird things like that